Foundations of a theory of quantum gravity: Canonical Differentiable Structure

 and obviously $\widehat{A}$ maps distinct regions to orthogonal operators; moreover, $\widehat{A}$ preserves the order relation in the sense that

 for $\mathcal{W}_1 \subset \mathcal{W}_2$.
-However, this tranformation does not erase entanglement with regions outside $\mathcal{W}$ as the reader may easily verify and obviously, this ansatz is not a suitable candidate for defining a differential since it does not ``feel'' the order in which the elementary variables occur.
-Let us start with finite polynomials in unity and the preferred variables $\pi_{\beta}(\widehat{x}_i)$, then one meets a rarity which might seem to be a leathal problem at first sight but really is nothing but a manifestation of what breaking of entanglement means.
+However, this transformation does not erase entanglement with regions outside $\mathcal{W}$ as the reader may easily verify and obviously, this ansatz is not a suitable candidate for defining a differential since it does not ``feel'' the order in which the elementary variables occur.
+Let us start with finite polynomials in unity and the preferred variables $\pi_{\beta}(\widehat{x}_i)$, then one meets a rarity which might seem to be a lethal problem at first sight but really is nothing but a manifestation of what breaking of entanglement means.
 That is let $A = Q(1,\pi_{\beta}(\widehat{x}_i))$, where $Q$ is some polynomial of finite degree, then we define

 as the local unentangled realization of $Q$.
-Now, the fun part is that one could have two polynomials $Q_1$ and $Q_2$ determining identical elements in $\mathcal{A}_{\beta}$, but the local realizations $\widehat{Q}_j$ differ; also, the reader is invited to construct some examples on this.
+Now, it is possible for two polynomials $Q_1$ and $Q_2$ to determine identical elements in $\mathcal{A}_{\beta}$, but the local realizations $\widehat{Q}_j$ differ; also, the reader is invited to construct some examples on this.
 All this implies that we have to define nets of polynomials and declare equivalence with respect to the resolution one is measuring which removes the absolutism from $\mathcal{A}_{\beta}$; that is,